 Alain Resnais began with the dead.
-Night and Fog, his 1956 short documentary about the Nazi concentration camps, is still one of the most devastating films ever made — a work that understood, before almost anyone else in cinema, that the past doesn’t stay past, that it persists into the present tense as wound and obligation.
-Everything that followed, the memory experiments, the time puzzles, the narrative labyrinths, grows out of that foundational understanding that consciousness is not linear and that what we remember shapes us as surely as what we experience.
+Night and Fog, his 1956 short documentary about the Nazi concentration camps, is still one of the most devastating films ever made, and it understood in a way that few others in cinema before him had, that the past doesn’t stay past.
+Everything that followed in his career: The memory experiments, time puzzles, narrative labyrinths; all grow out of this central understanding that time isn’t linear.

-Hiroshima Mon Amour in 1959 announced him to international audiences and remains his most immediately accessible film — a love story structured around the impossibility of communicating trauma across different histories, a French actress and a Japanese architect whose personal and collective memories keep interrupting each other.
-Marguerite Duras wrote it and the collaboration between her literary sensibility and Resnais’ formal precision produced something neither would have made alone.
+It was Hiroshima Mon Amour in 1959 that made Resnais an internationally celebrated figure.
+It was his most accessible film, but even then, it had no interest in being digestible.
+It’s a love story structured around the impossibility of communicating trauma across different histories, a French actress and a Japanese architect whose personal and collective memories keep interrupting each other.
+Marguerite Duras wrote it, but Resnais’s formal precision produced something wholly his own.

 Alain Resnais (1922 – 2014)